leonid-shevtsov/weather-dash/README.md

 ## Usage

-1. Go to the [WUnderground API page](http://www.wunderground.com/weather/api/) and create an "Anvil Developer" API key.
+1. Go to the [OpenWeatherMap API page](https://openweathermap.org/) and create an API key.
 2. Checkout
 3. `make deploy`
 4. Open your.ip:8000 on the informer device.
-5. Tap 'settings' and input your API key and the weather station code from WUnderground.
+5. Tap 'settings' and input your API key and the weather station code from OpenWeatherMap.

 ## Development